Darcie spends her free time going down research rabbit holes and occasionally writing down what she finds.

 At some later date, the road was labeled Grunch Road—the location of which is disputed, though it's most likely in Eastern New Orleans—and everyone forgot about it until farm animals, and later people, began disappearing and reports of strange creatures roaming the woods along the road started.
 This is a particularly gross legend for a number of reasons I most likely don't have to explain, but I'm just reporting the folklore here.

-A variation on the above legend adds that the group in the woods sold their souls to the Devil in order to gain a protector in return.
+A variation on the above legend adds that the group in the woods sold their souls to the devil in order to gain a protector in return.
 They would torture and sacrifice animals in order to maintain this protection.
-And yet another added detail states that if you travel along Grunch Road, wherever it may actually be, you may see a stray injured goat.
+Yet another added legend states that if you travel along Grunch Road, wherever it may actually be, you may see a stray, injured goat.
 If you leave your car to help the poor animal, the Grunch will come to drain your blood and devour your body.

-A completely different origin story for the Grunch relates the creature to Marie Laveau and the Devil Baby.
+A completely different origin story for the Grunch traces the creature back to Marie Laveau and the Devil Baby.
 It is said that the Voodoo Queen herself accidentally created the Grunch after castrating the Devil Baby in order to stop him from reproducing.
 His testicles then turned into a male and female Grunch, and they then attacked and almost killed her.
 Marie Laveau fainted, and when she awoke, the Devil Baby and the Grunches had disappeared.

 Another variation on this legend says that anyone who is bitten by the Devil Baby will turn into a Grunch during the full moon, similar to a werewolf.

 It's possible that the Grunch is just a regional variation on the Chupacabra legend, as the two creatures are very similarly described.
 The Grunch is usually said to be a goat-like creature that stands three to four feet tall, with leathery or scaly black-gray skin, sharp spines, and long horns or quills along its back.
 It is sometimes reported to have glowing eyes, either red-orange or blue-green depending on the source.
 It's said to drain all of an animal's blood, and occasionally even full organs, through a single hole.